-Since acquiring norms occurs by means of identification, the initiative for this activity is in the hands of the child himself (28, 9).
-From a psychopedagogic perspective, however, the question is how this occurs.
-The implication for the pedotherapeutic situation is that the pedotherapist should present the orientational content in such a way that its sense and meaning will speak to him.
-Whether the child interprets this content as meaningful is determined by how he is affectively and cognitively guided.
-The nature of the affective (labile or stable) and the cognitive (unordered or ordered) qualify the nature of normative meaning-giving livedexperiences.
-If the pedotherapist's guidance results in "affective" stability and cognitive order in the child, he paves the way for effective learning.
-This means that the child is affectively stabilized, because of a secure, relaxed lesson (pedotherapeutic) climate and an ordered cognitive accompaniment, to such a degree that he discovers the meaning of the content and makes it his own.
-This content, which he finds meaningful and useful, becomes possessed experience and brings him closer to the aim of educating" (30, 296).
+Since acquiring norms occurs by means of identification, the initiative for this activity is in the hands of the child him/herself (28, 9).
+From a psychopedagogical perspective, however, the question is how this occurs.
+The implication for the pedotherapeutic situation is that the pedotherapist should present the orientational content in such a way that its sense and meaning will speak to the child.
+Whether the child interprets this content as meaningful is determined by how he/she is affectively and cognitively guided.
+The nature of the affective (labile or stable) and the cognitive (unordered or ordered) qualify the nature of normative meaning-giving lived experiences.
+If the pedotherapist's guidance results in "affective stability and cognitive order in the child, he paves the way for effective learning.
+This means that the child is affectively stabilized by a secure, relaxed lesson (pedotherapeutic) climate, and an ordered cognitive accompaniment, to such a degree that he discovers the meaning of the content and makes it his own.
+This content, which he finds meaningful and useful, becomes possessed experience, and brings him closer to the aim of educating" (30, 296).

-The affective, cognitive and normative ways of guidance, viewed in their mutual relatedness, thus are of particular importance for the pedotherapeutic event because the adequate actualization of the psychic life is not possible without them.
-Consequently, above and beyond his ultimate aim of adequately actualizing the psychic life, the pedotherapist has the task of stabilizing the affective, ordering the cognitive and giving sense and meaning in the normative as the immediate aim of each therapy session.
-By means of these three forms of guidance, the affectively disturbed child thus can be emotionally stabilized and be supported, via adequately actualizing his psychic life, to eventually live in accordance with the norms of adulthood.
+The affective, cognitive, and normative ways of guidance, viewed in their mutual relatedness, thus are of particular importance for the pedotherapeutic event, because the adequate actualization of the psychic life is not possible without them.
+Consequently, above and beyond his/her aim of adequately actualizing the psychic life, the pedotherapist has the task of stabilizing the affective, ordering the cognitive, and giving sense and meaning in the normative, as the immediate aim of each therapy session.
+By means of these three forms of guidance, the affectively disturbed child, thus, can be emotionally stabilized and be supported, via adequately actualizing his/her psychic life, to eventually live in accordance with the norms of adulthood.

-2.3 The didactic-pedagogic foundation of pedotherapy
+2.3 The didactic-pedagogical foundation of pedotherapy

-From the discussion thus far, it is evident that pedotherapy revolves around the pedotherapist presenting and representing orientational content to the affectively disturbed child so he can identify with it and thus live in accordance with it.
-Ultimately, this amounts to the fact that he "learns" how to "behave" in terms of this content (34, 148).
-These orientational contents, as contents of adulthood, form the core of the pedotherapeutic event and, with the help of guidance from the therapist, the child himself gives them meaning and they then are added to his possessed experience.
-From this, the didactic imperative clearly is of relevance to the pedotherapeutic event.
+From the discussion thus far, pedotherapy revolves around the pedotherapist presenting and representing orientational content to the affectively disturbed child so he/she can identify with it and, thus, live in accordance with it.
+Ultimately, this amounts to the fact that he/she "learns" how to "behave" in terms of this content (34, 148).
+These orientational contents, as contents of adulthood, form the core of the pedotherapeutic event and, with the help of guidance from the therapist, the child him/herself gives them meaning, and they then are added to his/her possessed experience.
+From this, the didactic imperative is of relevance to the pedotherapeutic event.

-Van der Stoep (32, 53) speaks very clearly about the didactic flavor of pedotherapy when he says: "The functionalizing (implementing) of any orthopedagogic ... insights means planning the teaching practice so that all details must ultimately be 'cleared' for their didactic consequences In concluding this matter, in the experiential world, teaching has only one meaning; however, it can be practiced differently and in accordance with different aims".
-According to him, orthopedagogic assistance "unquestionably leads to an eventual teaching plan irrespective of the reasons for such a problem".
-It is obvious that designing a pedotherapeutic practice has to be done according to the didactic-pedagogic principles of the lesson structure (see 33).
-The pedotherapist gets the scheme for this assistance from general didactic theory that he then has to particularize for a specific affectively disturbed child.
+Van der Stoep (32, 53) speaks about the didactic flavor of pedotherapy when he says: "The functionalizing (implementing) of any orthopedagogic ... insights means planning the teaching practice so that all details must ultimately be 'cleared' for their didactic consequences In concluding this matter, in the experiential world, teaching has only one meaning; however, it can be practiced differently and in accordance with different aims".
+According to him, orthopedagogic assistance "unquestionably leads to an eventual teaching plan, irrespective of the reasons for such a problem".
+Thus, designing a pedotherapeutic practice must be done according to the didactic-pedagogical principles of the lesson structure (see 33).
+The pedotherapist gets the scheme for this assistance from general didactic theory, which he/she then must particularize for a specific affectively disturbed child.
 "Fundamentally, then, pedotherapy does not differ from teaching, although there are functional differences in the ways the didactic structure is implemented", according to Van Niekerk (34, 146).